plone/documentation/docs/contributing/first-time.md

 This chapter provides guidance to first-time contributors to Plone and all its projects and repositories under the Plone GitHub organization.

-As a first-time contributor to Plone, we expect that you have:
+As a first-time contributor to Plone on GitHub, we expect that you have:

 -   {doc}`installed Plone <../install/index>` on your development machine
 -   worked on a Plone project, even if it is just for fun